 FINMA can order extra precautionary (protective) measures

-if there are reasonable grounds to suspect that a bank, securities dealer or insurer will encounter solvency or liquidity problems or fail to meet capital adequacy requirements within a deadline set by FINMA.
+if there are reasonable grounds to suspect that a bank, securities firm, fund management company or insurer will encounter solvency or liquidity problems or fail to meet capital adequacy requirements within a deadline set by FINMA.
 These are intended to allow financial institutions at risk to maintain activities that require authorisation or continue to provide certain services.

 FINMA has the power to enforce the disclosure obligation